reiyua/RayRaysWordBingo/README.md

 # RayRaysWordBingo
-This was an inside joke where people tally my weird insult joke words and how many times I use each word.
+This was an inside joke where close friends tally my weird insult joke words and how many times I use each word.
 This comprises of a simple web app using Google Firebase's Hosting and Firestore

 Ask's user to fill in basic information to record Ray's moment.